oxfordcontrol/COSMO.jl/README.md

 The article is available under Open Access [here](https://link.springer.com/article/10.1007/s10957-021-01896-x).

 ## 🤝 Contributing

-- Contributions are always welcome.
-Our style guide can be found [here](https://github.com/oxfordcontrol/COSMO.jl/wiki/Code-Style-Guide).
+This package is currently in maintenance mode.
+We are trying to keep it compatible with new releases of JuMP/MOI.
+Contributions are always welcome.
+Enhancement ideas are tagged as such in the [Issues](https://github.com/oxfordcontrol/ossdp/issues) section.
+- How to get started with developing and testing this package is described in the documentation.
-- Current issues, tasks and future ideas are listed in [Issues](https://github.com/oxfordcontrol/ossdp/issues).
-Please report any issues or bugs that you encounter.
+- Please report any issues or bugs that you encounter.
 - As an open source project we are also interested in any projects and applications that use COSMO.
-Please let us know by opening a GitHub issue.
+Please let us know by opening a GitHub issue or [via email](https://migarstka.github.io/).

 ## 🐍 Python - Interface